 Zach is from Hagatna, Guam, and has had a successful soccer and rugby career.
 He attended Simon Sanchez High School where he was a standout athlete.
 In his senior year, he played rugby and represented Guam’s Under-19s in a tournament in Chinese Taipei.

 It was soccer that he gravitated to early in his sporting career.
 In 2004 he played for Guam’s Under-18s Soccer team.
 From 2005-2008 he played for Guam Shipyard Football Club, winning the Guam League titles four times from 2005-2006.
 He made six appearances for the Guam National team and scored four goals between 2005-2008.
 He played in the East Asian Cup in both 2005 and 2008.
 He also played in the AFC Challenge Cup in 2008.

 In 2007 he joined Old Mission Beach Athletic Club and has been active with the club since then.
 In 2014, he was named MVP in the Pacific Rugby Premiership, and in 2017 was named Co-MVP of the California Cup.

 In 2016 Zach played professionally for the San Diego Breakers.
 In 2017 spent six months in Australia playing for Randwick Rugby Club in the prestigious Australia Shute Shield.
-Later in 2017, he joined the Houston SaberCats, where the team has utilized him at fullback.
+Later in 2017, he joined the Houston SaberCats, where the team has utilized him as a fullback.
 He also can play wing or flyhalf.
-The SaberCats has utilized Sam Windsor to kick at goal, however, Zach is a very capable kicker, who can strike from midfield.
+The SaberCats have utilized Sam Windsor to kick at goal, however, Zach is a very capable kicker, who can strike from midfield.